-At least a 7-day supply of non-perishable food for all members of your household.
-One gallon of water per person, per day.

-Battery-operated radio, flashlights, and extra batteries.

-First Aid kit and prescription medications for all household members.

-Blankets or sleeping bags, as well as extra clothing.

-Cash and credit cards.

-Matches in a waterproof container.

-Important documentation such as: birth/marriage certificates, mortgage, household inventory, copy of insurance policy, etc.

-Any specific items for infant, elderly, or family members with disabilities.

-A list of family / friends phone numbers and addresses outside of the area.

-Kitchen accessories, cooking utensils, and manual can opener.

-Tire repair kit, booster cables, pump, and flares.

-Toys and games for children.

-Pet carriers, leashes, shot records, and food for each animal.

-A map showing county roads and highways.

-A whistle.

-Sanitation and hygiene items.

-STAY INFORMED
+- At least a 7-day supply of non-perishable food for all members of your household.
+One gallon of water per person, per day. - Battery-operated radio, flashlights, and extra batteries. - First Aid kit and prescription medications for all household members. - Blankets or sleeping bags, as well as extra clothing. - Cash and credit cards. - Matches in a waterproof container. - Important documentation such as: birth/marriage certificates, mortgage, household inventory, copy of insurance policy, etc. - Any specific items for infant, elderly, or family members with disabilities. - A list of family / friends phone numbers and addresses outside of the area. - Kitchen accessories, cooking utensils, and manual can opener. - Tire repair kit, booster cables, pump, and flares. - Toys and games for children. - Pet Go Bag (see page 7 for details) - A map showing county roads and highways. - A whistle. - Sanitation and hygiene items.